-Our current Fundraising Appeal is about raising money to buy capital items such as a biomass boiler and interior fittings for the new Visitor Centre facilities - the Organic Cafe and the CAMAS studios and gallery building.
+Our current Fundraising Appeal is about raising money to buy capital items and interior fittings for the new Visitor Centre facilities - the Garden Cafe, followed down the line by the CAMAS studios and gallery building.
 Even part built: these superbly crafted buildings are attracting enthusiastic responses from visitors.
 They showcase good Eco-building practices and the highest standards of craftsmanship - when completed will be the cherry on the centre's cake!

 Supporting the Charity's work

 Your support will enable us to complete the charity's public and training facilities so that we can open our Community Garden Cafe, Farm shop and Workspace Hub.